camilodoa/ai-melts-ice/back/README.md

 `ai.py` builds an LSTM model based on the dataset generated with `datasetgenerator.py`.
 It uses the model and dataset to predict future arrests and saves them in `predictions.csv`

-`api.py` starts a RESTful API that serves the data in `predictions.csv`.
+`api.py` starts a RESTful API that serves the data in `predictions.csv`